 But what really makes my lesbian heart sing is Dyke Day, which usually happens the day before the parade, preceding the energetic and eye-candy-tastic Dyke March—created to bring visibility and inclusivity to women who love women, regardless of labels.
-This year, my girlfriend Moore and I will be getting our picnic on in style with an elaborate lunch that will include air-fried seitan, potato salad, and rainbow crudite.
+This year, my wife Moore and I will be getting our picnic on in style with an elaborate lunch that will include air-fried seitan, potato salad, and rainbow crudite.
 The single most effective way to change the world for animals is through delicious vegan food, so we will bring enough to share … probably.

 5. Media Maven

 Since I can’t really cook (though I am enthusiastic about air-frying take-out leftovers—don’t knock it ‘til you try it!), I am relying on Moore to make the aforementioned picnic grub.
 Lucky for me, she is a whiz at food concocting (24 years of veganism has perfected her use of seitan, even though she and I disagree about how to pronounce it).
 And though she might be a seasoned meal-maker, I’m a passionate media-maker (to each their own!), which is why we started Butch Home Ec—an all-inclusive, gender-bending vegan platform focused on making inexpensive and comfortable things beautiful, ethical, and DIY-friendly.
 Since I strongly believe that vegan hacks (munchies and otherwise) should be broadcast, I’ll diligently document the delectable ways Moore veganizes our queer-themed food and festivities.
 I strongly encourage anyone with a phone or computer to harness the power of DIY media, and use your platform to be out and proud about your queerness (or your support of this still-marginalized community), as well as your veganism.
 Media of all kinds increases visibility a billion-fold, which is why I dedicate my life to it.